Multisystem Inflammatory Syndrome in Children (MIS-C)

 English

-Jane Newburger is a Pediatrics provider in Boston, Massachusetts.
+Jane Newburger is a Pediatrics provider practicing medicine in Boston, Massachusetts.
 Dr. Newburger is rated as an Elite provider by MediFind in the treatment of Multisystem Inflammatory Syndrome in Children (MIS-C).
-Her top areas of expertise are Multisystem Inflammatory Syndrome in Children (MIS-C), Kawasaki Disease, Congenital Heart Disease (CHD), Heart Transplant, and Thrombectomy.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Multisystem Inflammatory Syndrome in Children (MIS-C), Kawasaki Disease, Congenital Heart Disease (CHD), Heart Transplant, and Thrombectomy.

 Elite in Multisystem Inflammatory Syndrome in Children (MIS-C)